codr7/gfun/README.md

 The nil type has one value, `_`.

 ### bindings
-Values may be bound to identifiers using `let`.
+Values may be temprarily bound to identifiers using `let`.

 ```
   (let [foo 35 bar (+ foo 7)] bar)